google/santa/docs/development/sync-protocol.md

 #### `postflight` Request

-The request is empty and should not be parsed by the sync server.
 The request consists of the following JSON keys:

 | Key | Required | Type | Meaning | Example Value |